 Are they for calls or just data?

-Do they work on any mobile phone?
+Do they work on any phone?

 Conclusion

-Saily shines with its app and brand; PuraSim wins in price and Spanish support for the Hispanic traveler.
+Saily shines with its app and brand; PuraSim wins on price and Spanish support for the Hispanic traveler.
 If you value clarity, quick activation, and support in your language, the choice is clear.
 Take a look at PuraSim's plans and travel connected from the moment you land at your next destination.